austinDaily/dotfyles/README.md

 - Python3
 - Git
 - A GitHub account.
-- Make sure your GitHub account does not already contain a repo called "dotfyles", as this program will overwrite it.
+- Make sure your GitHub account does not already contain a repo called "myDotfyles", as this program will overwrite it.

 ### Usage
 ```bash